List of African American newspapers in Georgia

-This is a list of African-American newspapers that have been published in Georgia.
+This is a list of African American newspapers that have been published in Georgia.
 It includes both current and historical newspapers.
 The first such newspaper in Georgia was The Colored American, founded in Augusta in 1865.
 However, most were founded in Atlanta.

-While most such newspapers in Georgia have been very short-lived, a few, such as the Savannah Tribune, Atlanta Daily World, and Atlanta Inquirer, have had extensive influence over many decades.
+While most such newspapers in Georgia have been very short-lived, a few, such as the Savannah Tribune, Atlanta Daily World, Savannah Herald, and Atlanta Inquirer, have had extensive influence over many decades.

 Newspapers that are currently published are highlighted in green in the list below.